libriscv/godot-sandbox/README.md

 Script of a simple Coin pickup, with a counter that updates a label in the tree of the player.
 This script can be attached to the Coin just like GDScript.

 You may also have a look at our [demo repository](https://github.com/libriscv/godot-sandbox-demo) for the Godot Sandbox.
 It's a tiny platformer that uses C++ and Rust.

-### What can I do?

-- You can implement a modding API for your game, to be used inside the sandbox.
-This API can then be used by other players to extend your game, in a safe manner.
-That is, they can send their mod to other people, including you, and they (and you) can assume that it is safe to try out the mod.
-The mod is *not supposed* to be able to do any harm.
-That is the whole point of this extension.
-- You can implement support for your favorite language inside the sandbox.
-The sandbox receives Variants from Godot or GDScript, and can respond back with Variants.
-This means the communication is fully dynamic, and supports normal Godot usage.
-- You can distribute programs from a server to clients on login.
-The programs will behave the same way on all platforms, including 32-bit platforms.
-You can use this to live-distribute changes, like bugfixes, to the game without having to redeploy the game itself.

-Languages that are known to work inside the sandbox:
-1. QuickJS
-2. C
-3. C++
-4. Rust
-5. Zig
-6. Nim
-7. Nelua
-8. v8 JavaScript w/JIT
-9. Go (not recommended)
-10. Lua, Luau
-11. Any language that transpiles to C or emits RISC-V programs

-More languages will be supported out-of-the-box over time. *Currently C++ and Rust are supported.*

-## Tips

-- Not all Variant types are implemented inside the Sandbox.
-- Some complex variants may only be passed out of the sandbox if they have been seen (bit-exact) on the way in.
-For example, the only way to pass a Callable out of the sandbox is to first pass it in.
-Passing a complex Variant into the sandbox is implicitly seen as allow-listing that specific Variant.
-Once the VM function call ends, all temporary allowances are cleared (for security reasons) and forgotten.
-- More Variant types will be supported inside the sandbox over time.
-For security reasons, each type must receive proper scrutiny and will receive at most a conservative implementation.
-- The performance of complex Variant calls and many common operations in the sandbox will have native performance (on a case-by-case basis).
-Do not be afraid of copying data or using temporary strings, as memory-, heap- and string- operations have native performance on all platforms and in all supported languages.

-## Performance

-The sandbox is implemented using _libriscv_ which primarily focuses on being low-latency.
-This means that calling small functions in the sandbox is extremely fast, unlike other sandboxing solutions. _libriscv_ is a specialty emulator designed for low-latency sandboxing.

-There are high-performance modes for _libriscv_ available for both development and final builds.
-When developing on Linux, libtcc-jit is available (which is in theory portable to both Windows and MacOS).
-And for final builds one can produce a high-performance binary translation, with up to 92% native performance, that can be embedded in the project (either Godot itself, or the GDExtension).
-This high-performance binary translation works on all platforms, such as Nintendo Switch, Mobile Phones, and other locked-down systems.
-It is made for such systems, but is inconvenient to produce.

-Please see the [documentation for the emulator](https://github.com/libriscv/libriscv) for more information.

-As a final note, the default interpreter mode in _libriscv_ is no slouch, being among the fastest interpreters.
-And will for most games, and in most scenarios be both the slimmest in terms of memory and the fastest in terms of iteration.

 ## Contributing